graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

    > NOTE: Normal tx is not marked

-   1.3.2  A pop-up window should appear with additional info when the cursor hover on the Tx marker.
+   1.3.2  A pop-up window should appear with additional info when the cursor hovers on the Tx marker.

    1.3.3  Examples of markers and additional Info in a pop-up window: